Paris in April

 - The Weather.
 Paris in the summer sees warm weather in the near-eighties with seventy percent humidity.
 Comparatively, April holds a steady sixty-degree temperature with the lowest humidity of the year, at around fifty percent.
 While cool rain may fall periodically, the weather remains fairly mild during April as Paris warms up from the winter.

 - The Scenery.
 Warmer spring temperatures mean beautiful foliage and blossoming flowers in Paris' boulevards and parks.
 Cherry blossoms, apple trees, peonies, and tulips burst to life in a vibrant display of colors.
 These gorgeous spring buds begin to fade in May and April is the prime viewing time for the gorgeous scenery.

-What can you do in Paris in April?
+What Is The Weather In Paris in April?

 There are thousands of things to do in Paris every day of the year.
 The benefit of visiting Paris in Spring?
 You get to enjoy the indoor offerings while still having beautiful weather to enjoy the outdoors as well!
 When visiting Paris, consider picking destinations and attractions that fit a variety of interests because, as previously mentioned, there truly are tons of things to do in the city!

 Visit some of the many parks and gardens